Waihorotiu Stream: History

 Initially European settlement of the central area tended to be on the Shortland Street rise and the Albert Park Hill area.
 However, as the population grew the Queen Street valley began to fill up with buildings, partly due to a big fire in the Shortland Street area.
 An open stream in the centre of the road created problems especially in a period before any sewerage system was in operation.
 The sides of the stream crumbled in wet weather and there were only a few place to cross (sometimes just plank walkways), resulting in people and carriages periodically tumbling into the river.
 The river was used as a source for well water, however had become heavily polluted by the mid-1860s.

 Around the middle of the century the Surveyor General Charles Ligar attempted to regulate the stream by building sound walls to constrict its waters (this was referred to as the Ligar Canal).
 This proved inadequate (being called "an abomination, a pestiferous ditch, and the receptacle of every imaginable filth") and eventually the stream was bricked over in the form of a sewer – water percolating through the soil under Myers Park still runs into the old drain under Queen Street to the sea, discharging under the Ferry Building.
 A sewer east of the canal began construction in 1854, however progress was slow, and eventually it was completed in 1873.
 Citizens of Auckland were unhappy with sewage being delivered directly into the ports of Auckland, and by March 1914 a sewage plant at Ōkahu Bay in Ōrākei was opened, directing the city's sewage further east along the Waitematā Harbour.

+In 1990, artist Selwyn Muru unveiled Waharoa, a sculptural gateway at the entrance of Aotea Square in Auckland.
+A haiku by poet Hone Tuwhare is carved into the piece, which discusses the Waihorotiu Stream.
 In 2011, a local artist proposed that, as part of the Council's city centre masterplan, the stream be uncovered and become a centrepiece of a more people-friendly inner city.